-The Early Childhood National Centers for Training and Technical Assistance (T/TA) promote excellence through high-quality, practical resources and approaches.
-They are designed to build early childhood program capacity and promote consistent practices across communities, states, Tribes, and territories.
-These Centers bring together the knowledge and skills from Head Start, child care, and our health partners across the U.S. Department of Health and Human Services (HHS).
+The Child Care Technical Assistance Network (CCTAN) and its partners promote excellence through high-quality, practical resources and approaches.
+They are designed to build early childhood program capacity and promote consistent practices across communities, states, territories, and Tribes.
+These centers bring together the knowledge and skills from Head Start, child care, and health partners across the U.S. Department of Health and Human Services (HHS).

-SIAC: The National Center on Child Care Subsidy Innovation and Accountability (SIAC) provides technical assistance to CCDF programs in developing child care subsidy systems that are child-focused, family-friendly, and fair to providers.
-SIAC works with grantees to help them reach goals related to subsidy eligibility, integrating quality and subsidy, strengthening program integrity, payment rules, rate setting, and other policies and practices that support serving more low income children in high quality care.
+The National Center on Subsidy Innovation and Accountability (NCSIA) provides technical assistance to CCDF programs in developing child care subsidy systems that are child-focused, family-friendly, and fair to providers.
+NCSIA works with grantees to help them reach goals related to subsidy eligibility, integrating quality and subsidy, strengthening program integrity, payment rules, rate setting, and other policies and practices that support serving more low-income children in high-quality care.